RnewGrab Deal : Flat 20% off on live classes - SCHEDULE CALL Rnew

 • It is a community-based development project.

-• It is a multiuser system that means multiple users can access system resources like memory/ ram/ application programs at the same time.
+• It is a multi-user system, meaning multiple users can access system resources like memory/ ram/ application programs simultaneously.

-• Highly secured OS as each application needs to be authorized by the admin user and nothing can be executed on the OS without Admin’s permission.
+• It is a highly secured OS as each application needs to be authorized by the admin user, and nothing can be executed on the OS without Admin’s permission.

 2. GIT

-Git is a free and open-source distributed version control system designed to handle everything from small to very large projects with speed and efficiency.”
-GIT makes it easy to track changes made by anyone in the DevOps team as it offers tracking code, version control, and effective management of code.
+Git is a free and open-source distributed version control system designed to handle everything from small to very large projects quickly and efficiently.”
+GIT makes it easy to track changes made by anyone in the DevOps team as it offers tracking code, version control, and effective code management.
+Refer to this tutorial for learning more about what is GIT.

 Key Features: